Club Directory

 Mandate: Our goal is to raise interest in internal medicine and provide opportunities for learning through a series of educational initiatives.

-Description: To provide introductory clinical opportunities for medical students, SIIM organizes bedside mentorship/shadowing sessions in CTU for MSI1 and 2s.
-SIIM also provides clinically-relevant education through speaker series with IM clinicians, IM-specific training sessions (i.e. ABG, ECG) and discussion groups with IM residents, as well as a journal club.
+Description: To provide introductory clinical opportunities for medical students, SIIM organizes bedside mentorship shadowing sessions in CTU for MSI1 and 2s.
+SIIM also provides clinically-relevant education through speaker series with IM clinicians, IM-specific training sessions (i.e. ABG, ECG) and discussion groups with IM residents, as well as a journal club

 Contact: siimubc1@gmail.com

 Description: The SIMS club creates opportunities for medical students to explore simulation-based learning.
 We host workshops to increase access to simulations to develop clinical, procedural and communication skills.
-We collaborate with allied-health programs to provide inter-professional simulations.
+We collaborate with allied-health programs to provide interprofessional simulations.
 We also involve UBC residents and medical faculty to provide feedback sessions after simulations.

 Contact: melissachan231@gmail.com